-Dick Osgood is educated as a scientist (MS Aquatic Ecology & Geology; BS Biology), experienced as an Environmental Planner and is a Certified Lake Manager (one of only 75 in the world), and has worked for and with public, private and nonprofit organizations.
+Dick Osgood is educated as a scientist (MS Aquatic Ecology & Geology; BS Biology), experienced as an Environmental Planner and has worked for and with public, private and nonprofit organizations.
 Dick specializes in developing lake management plans, invasive species management, diagnostic studies, modeling and alum dosing.
 Dick has authored numerous scientific journal papers, made hundreds of presentations at professional meetings, is the author of regular columns and has frequently served as an expert witness.
 Dick is also trained as a mediator and facilitator.
 Dick has served on the Board of Directors of the North American Lake Management Society (Past-President), Minnesota Waters and Minnesota Lakes Association (Officer & Public Policy Committee chair), Conservation Minnesota, Excelsior Rotary Board and the South Lake-Excelsior Chamber of Commerce Board.
-Dick was an invited delegate to the Symposium on the Ecological Basis for Lake and Reservoir Management at the University of Leicester, England, is a co-instructor of the Alum Workshop at the Annual North American Lake Management Society Workshop, has authored a chapter in the book ‘Managing Lakes and Reservoirs’, and Dick’s consulting business, Osgood Consulting, was named the North American Lake Management Society’s ‘Outstanding Corporation’ in 2005.
+Dick was an invited delegate to the Symposium on the Ecological Basis for Lake and Reservoir Management at the University of Leicester, England, is a co-instructor of the Alum Workshop at the Annual North American Lake Management Society Workshop, has authored a chapter in the book ‘Managing Lakes and Reservoirs’, and Dick’s consulting business, Osgood Consulting LLC, was named the North American Lake Management Society’s ‘Outstanding Corporation’ in 2005.